crazyotakuu/JobScoop/Sprint-3/Sprint3.md

 - On successful login, stores the JWT token in localStorage and redirects the user to the homepage.
 - On failure, displays an error alert and clears input fields.
 - Includes tests to verify navigation to the Signup and Forgot Password pages.
-- Mocks Axios and React Router’s `useNavigate`, as well as localStorage operations.
+- Mocks Axios and React Router’s useNavigate, as well as localStorage operations.

 #### **Password Reset Component Tests (`PasswordReset.test.js`)**